mayuravaani/_siddhi-io-hl7/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">tls.keystore.type</td>
         <td style="vertical-align: top; word-wrap: break-word">The passphrase for the keystore.
 A custom keystore type can be specified if required.
-If no custom passphrase is specified, then the system uses <code>JKS</code> as the default keystore type.</td>
+If no custom passphrase is specified, then the system uses <code>JKS</code> as the default keystore type. </td>
-        <td style="vertical-align: top">jks</td>
+        <td style="vertical-align: top">JKS</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>
         <td style="vertical-align: top">No</td>
     </tr>
     <tr>
         <td style="vertical-align: top">tls.keystore.filepath</td>
         <td style="vertical-align: top; word-wrap: break-word">The file path to the location of the keystore of the client that sends the HL7 events via the <code>MLLP</code> protocol.
 A custom keystore can be specified if required.
-If a custom keystore is not specified, then the system uses the default <code>wso2carbon</code> keystore in the <code>${carbon.home}/resources/security</code> directory.</td>
+If a custom keystore is not specified, then the system uses the default <code>wso2carbon</code> keystore in the <code>${carbon.home}/resources/security</code> directory. </td>
         <td style="vertical-align: top">${carbon.home}/resources/security/wso2carbon.jks</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>